ruchiragoswami/Ruchi-end-game/README.md

-# Do you know Ruchi?
+# How well do you know Ruchi?

 This is a game to see how well someone knows Ruchi.
 This game is made by Ruchi while practising coding skills.